Get

 Try going to a dog park.

 Has your dog been doing well meeting other dogs one-on-one and while on walks?
 Then, it’s time to head to the dog park!
 The dog park is a fairly safe environment for letting your dog meet other canine friends, as it’s enclosed, and other dog owners will, hopefully, respect your pet’s boundaries.
 You might want to start with a visit where you stay outside the gate, though, to see how your dog reacts before heading inside on the next visit.
-Just be sure to keep a close eye on your pet in case they run into any dogs exhibiting aggressive behavior.
+Be sure to keep a close eye on your pet in case they encounter any dogs exhibiting aggressive behavior.

 Consider doggy daycare.